dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   `arr.Length`, or sequence length, etc. in executable code.
 You can however, use `arr.Length as uint64` if you can prove your array is an appropriate size.
 The compiler will report inappropriate integer use.
-- We do not support more advanced Dafny features like traits or co-inductive types.
+- We do not support more advanced Dafny features like traits or coinductive types.
 - Very limited support for higher order functions even for array init.
 Use extern definitions like newArrayFill (see